NEW STUDENT ORIENTATION

 Payment by International Wire Transfer: Boston College has partnered with FLYWIRE to make international tuition payments.
 For more information, please visit the Student Services website at: https://www.bc.edu/bc-web/offices/student-services/billing-student-accounts/billing.html#make_a_payment.

-ONLINE DROP/ADD: Drop/add must be done prior to the third class meeting for all three-week courses.
-Drop/add must be done prior to the second class meeting for the 19th Annotation course and the Post-Master's Certificate course.
-Donna DeRosa and Melissa Bjorklund will be available before and after class during Sessions I and II to process any drop/add requests.
+ONLINE DROP/ADD: Drop/add for all 1-week, 2-week and 3-week courses must be done prior to the second class meeting.
+Drop/add for all 6-week courses must be completed by the sixth day after the course begins.
+Denee Kinnemore will be available before and after class during all sessions to process any drop/add requests.
 REFUNDS: Students who withdraw from a course before the add/drop deadlines will receive a 100% refund.
 PLEASE NOTE: Refunds are not available after the posted add/drop deadlines.

 CONTEXTUAL EDUCATION